Transparency Register

 The Transparency Register contains information about political parties, significant third parties (previously political campaigners), associated entities, members of the House of Representatives (MPs), senators, third parties, candidates, Senate groups, and donors registered with or recognised by the AEC.

 The AEC is required to publish on the Transparency Register specific details relevant to each entity.
-In summary, the Transparency Register includes the current register of entities, annual returns, election returns, enforceable undertakings and election funding claims as shown in this chart.
+In summary, the Transparency Register includes the current register of entities, annual returns, election returns, referendum returns, election funding claims and enforceable undertakings.

 Register of entities Annual returns